Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-forms.md

 As mentioned in the descriptive text for `:enabled`, it's also a default state, so it's not often used.
 As we instead use the main selector to style on.

-We can use the `:disabled` state to indicate when a form field is disabled, and the user can't change anything in there.
+We can use the `:disabled` state to indicate when a form field is disabled, and the user can't change anything.

 Let's say we have a button that is disabled until they fill out all fields, for instance.
 It's an excellent way to showcase that it's not yet valid to the user.